 Work on homophones, words that sound the same, and spelling with this imaginative activity!

-Here's a fun book-making project that will help your child learn to abbreviate and provide a great art lesson at the same time!
+Here's a fun book-making project that will help your child learn to abbreviate and provide an opportunity for her to exercise her artistic abilities.

 Celebrate the 100th day of school by counting and spelling your way to a "$1.00" word in this 3rd grade math and reading game.

 Remember the classic card game, Go Fish?
 Here's a fun twist on it that will help your third grader learn her grammar terms in a fun way!